|

 We encourage parents and school districts to work together to resolve disagreements about a student’s special education program.
 However, we understand there are times when additional support is needed to resolve a disagreement.

-There are three dispute resolution options available under the Individuals with Disabilities Education Act.
-These three options can address concerns about the identification, evaluation, educational placement, and provision of Free Appropriate Public Education to a student (age 3–21).
+There are dispute resolution options available under the Individuals with Disabilities Education Act.
+These options can address concerns about the identification, evaluation, educational placement, and provision of Free Appropriate Public Education to a student (age 3–21).

 Mediation is a voluntary process for parents and districts to meet to discuss their concerns with the help of a trained, neutral mediator.
 There is no cost to the parties.

-Any citizen can file a complaint alleging that a federal or state special education rule or law has been violated.
+Anyone can file a complaint alleging that a federal or state special education rule or law has been violated.
 OSPI can investigate allegations that occurred within the past year.

 In a hearing, parents and districts appear before an independent administrative law judge.
 The parties present information and documents about the issues so the judge can reach a decision.